LetItGoApp/LetItGo/README.md

 *	User can visit another person's profile to view all their items for sale
 *	User can view own profile
 *	Restyle the application
+*	User can refresh items on home feed via swipe down

 ### 2. Screen Archetypes